 Chiropractic and Acupuncture

-Taking the work of touch to the next level, the use of chiropractic techniques and acupuncture on dogs (and other animals) are also becoming more widely used.
+Taking the work of touch to the next level, the use of chiropractic techniques and acupuncture on dogs (and other animals) are also becoming more widely used as more and more dogs are benefiting from them.

-Chiropractic is more and more commonly practiced on horses and companion animals — particularly those involved in competitive sports such as show jumping, dressage, and eventing for horses, and agility and other physically demanding sports for dogs.
-It's not always easy to find a canine chiropractor near you.
-Practitioners need to be trained just as human chiropractors do, but as success stories emerge, demand grows.
-The American Veterinary Chiropractic Association (AVCA) provides, “public educational, social, credentialing, and professional services to the animal chiropractic community and the community at large.”
-Through its website, the association lists referrals as well as other information.
-Find them at www.animalchiropractic.org.
+Chiropractic is more and more commonly practiced on horses and companion animals — particularly those involved in competitive sports such as show jumping, dressage and eventing for horses, and agility and other physically demanding sports for dogs.
+It's not always easy to find a canine chiropractor near you, but as success stories emerge and demand grows, their numbers are increasing.
+Animal practitioners need to be trained just as human chiropractors do.
+The American Veterinary Chiropractic Association (AVCA) provides credentials, and on its Web site (www.animalchiropractic.org) you can find referrals as well as other information.